Mount Lowe Road to San Gabriel Peak

 To get to Mount Disappointment, descend to the saddle at the T in the trail and continue straight to a clearing filled with cement slabs.
 Follow the paved Mount Disappointment Fire Road up to the summit.
 This adds about half a mile (round trip) to the hike, and yes the views are different enough to warrant the extra effort.

-The round-trip distance of this hike to San Gabriel Peak is 3.2 Miles (3.7 if you visit Mount Disappointment).
-There is an alternate route to the summit from Mount Disappointment Fire Road that starts further down Mount Wilson Road.
-This is a slightly longer hike with more elevation gain (1,400 feet vs. 1,000 feet).
+An alternate route to the summit from Mount Disappointment Fire Road starts farther down Mount Wilson Road.
+This is a slightly longer hike with more elevation gain (1,400 feet vs. 1,050 feet).
 Subjectively, the route from Eaton Saddle is the more enjoyable of the two.
 The trail offers better views and packs more into a shorter excursion than the longer and steeper alternative.

 This hike down Mount Lowe Road begins from an amenity-free trailhead within the Angeles National Forest where an Adventure Pass (day use pass) is no longer required.
 Dogs and mountain bikes are welcome.
 No fee or permit is required to hike to San Gabriel Peak, so get out and enjoy!